11/7/2025

 Shopfloor management is not a project, but a principle.
 It thrives on daily action and the belief that things can always be improved.

-Which tools are part of store floor management?
+Which tools are part of shop floor management?

-• Store floor boards (digital or analog): Visualize target values, actual states, deviations and measures
+• Shop floor boards (digital or analog): Visualize target values, actual states, deviations and measures

-• Regular communication: Short daily meetings ("store floor rounds") for coordination and problem solving.
+• Regular communication: Short daily meetings ("shop floor rounds") for coordination and problem solving.

 • Key performance indicators (KPIs): Output reject rate, OEE, downtimes - and everything else that influences performance.